Collegiate fencing

-Tournament Format
+Tournament format

 Regular season tournaments

 Fencing meet hosted by Division I school Duke University.

 Collegiate fencing tournaments are "team tournaments", but unlike team matches in national and international level competitions, collegiate meets are not run as 45-touch relays.
 Schools compete against each other one at a time.
 In each weapon and gender, three fencers from each school fence three fencers on the opposing team in five-touch bouts.
 Substitutions are allowed, so more than three fencers per squad can compete in a tournament.
 A total of nine bouts are fenced, and the school with the most bouts won, wins the match.
 A fencer's individual results in collegiate tournaments and regional championships are used to select the fencers who will compete in NCAA championships.
 To qualify for the NCAA Regional competition, a fencer needs to meet the minimum win percentage and bout participation rate set by the NCAA.

-Post-season tournaments
+Postseason tournaments

 Club fencing

 Collegiate fencing clubs participate in a championship hosted by the United States Association of Collegiate Fencing Clubs in the spring.